11 Common JAMB 2026 Mistakes and How to Avoid Them

 Using an Unlinked or Another Person’s NIN

-Common case: A candidate used her mother’s SIM to send her NIN to 55019 and got “NIN not found.”
-The SIM wasn’t registered in her own name.
+Common scenario: A candidate sent her NIN from her mother’s SIM and received “NIN not found.”
+The SIM wasn’t registered in her name.

 Tip: